Homemade Electrolyte Drinks for Pregnancy and Top Pregnancy Electrolytes

 While there isn’t one best electrolyte drink for pregnancy, you have many options depending on your preferences, tolerance and medical conditions.

-Please note: If sodium is something you’re trying to watch or limit, just reduce the amount added or omit completely.
+Please note: If sodium is something you’re trying to watch or limit, just reduce the amount added or omit it completely.
 Again, sodium is necessary for fluid retention, but some people have higher needs than others.

 It’s best to check with your provider, and definitely monitor your blood pressure throughout pregnancy, if you have a history of high blood pressure or cardiovascular issues.